 The inflow of Foreign Direct Investment (FDI) which is largely concentrated in the construction sector accounted for more than 50% of total FDI in Cambodia, coming mostly from China (including Hong Kong SAR) and Taiwan in recent years.
-However, after the COVID-19 outbreak in China, the value of approved FDI has contracted substantially.12 Growth of investment was around $11 billion in 2019, nearly doubling from 2018’s $5.5 billion.
-COVID-19 has brought this to a negative rate growth of 5.3% in 2020 due to a decrease of FDI from China, according to an updated report from the Ministry of Economy and Finance.13
+However, after the COVID-19 outbreak in China, the value of approved FDI has contracted substantially.12 Growth of investment in the construction sector was around $11 billion in 2019, nearly doubling from 2018’s $5.5 billion.
+COVID-19 has been estimated to bring this to a negative rate growth of 5.3% in 2020 due to a decrease in FDI in the construction sector from China, according to an updated report from the Ministry of Economy and Finance.13

 According to the Organization for Economic Co-operation and Development (OECD), the economic shocks will have more medium-term impacts on poverty and welfare, especially among the more vulnerable in society and those who work in the informal economy.14 Highlighted in a policy brief, the Food and Agriculture Organization (FAO) showed that the pandemic will exacerbate the vulnerability of specific groups of workers including women, children, indigenous people and migrant workers due to unemployment and underemployment of informal workers.15 According to the International Labour Organization (ILO), almost 1.6 billion informal economy workers have suffered damage to their ability to earn a living.
 This is due to the country’s lockdown and preventive measures and/or because they work in the hardest-hit sectors.16 In Cambodia, the situation is worse in the informal sector because garment workers stimulate the economy for street food vendors, hairdressers and transport providers.
 One past study estimated that each wage earner in the garment sector supports five to six persons in the informal sector via local economic stimulation.17 Thus, the unemployment of factory workers considerably affects those in the informal economy.18 There is also a decrease of remittances in Cambodia.
 According to Emerging Markets Consulting (EMC), Cambodia could lose about $90 million for six months of remittances from Thailand.
 Data from ACLEDA Bank Plc for the first quarter of 2020 shows remittances from Cambodian workers in the Republic of Korea (South Korea) was $3.5 million, with 1,373 transactions, down almost half from $6.2 million with 2,270 transactions in the same period the year earlier.19 After two decades of strong performance, Cambodia’s economic growth is expected to decline in 2020.
 This is due to the COVID-19 pandemic and by-product effects of economic slowdown in the major advanced economies and the People’s Republic of China, together with the country’s reduced access to export markets, according to the Asian Development Bank.20 However, there is variation in the growth forecasts from different institutions as well as the Cambodian government in 2020 and especially the projection for the up-coming year 2021, as shown in the table.